-Migrate While Active - The Modern, Low-Stress Path to POWER9
+Migrate While Active - For Seamless, Low-Stress IBM i Upgrades

 Precisely's Migrate While Active service provides you with an IBM i migration expert who works closely with your team to prepare for and successfully execute your replication-method migration.
-Utilizing our advanced replication technologies, all required objects, data, and configurations are replicated to the designated environment(s) on your new POWER9 machine without downtime.
-Once the initial replica has been created, each subsequent change to data, objects, and settings on the old machine is replicated in real time to the new machine.
+Utilizing our advanced replication technologies, all required objects, data, and configurations are replicated to the designated environment(s) on your new IBM i systems without downtime.

+Once the initial replica has been created, all subsequent changes to data, objects, and settings on the old machine are replicated in real time to the new machine.
 This dynamic synchronization continues right up until final cutover.
 During this process, your regular business operations will continue without interruption while your Precisely migration expert works closely with your team to monitor synchronization and facilitate testing using a virtual switch process.

 You can take as long as you need to test your applications and other processes on the new hardware, at the new OS level, and in new formats, before ever executing the actual cutover.
 As you conduct your tests, the auditing capabilities of the replication software automatically verify data integrity between machines.

 Only when you are fully satisfied that everything is functioning properly on the new machine will your Precisely IBM i migration expert execute the final cutover process.
 Typically, any downtime required during the cutover is kept to a few minutes.
-Migrate While Active - The Modern, Low-Stress Path to POWER9